-1.2 Does the state operate any schemes of compensation for particular products?
+1.2 Does the state operate any special liability regimes or compensation schemes for particular products e.g. medicinal products or vaccines?

 The Government operates special compensation schemes for pharmaceuticals and products deemed to have specific risks.
-One scheme entirely funded by the Government and established under the Preventive Inoculation Law (Law No. 68 of 1948) compensates victims of injuries caused by inoculations.
-Another scheme, industry-funded and administered by the Pharmaceuticals and Medical Devices Agency (PMDA) under the Act on Pharmaceuticals and Medical Devices (Law No. 192 of 2002) provides compensation covering the medical and funeral expenses of individuals and their families in the event of illness, disability or death caused by the side effects of pharmaceuticals.
+One scheme entirely funded by the Government and established under the Preventive Inoculation Law (Law No. 68 of 1948, as amended in 2020) compensates victims of injuries caused by inoculations (including COVID-19-related).
+Another scheme, industry-funded and administered by the Pharmaceuticals and Medical Devices Agency (PMDA) under the Act on Pharmaceuticals and Medical Devices (Law No. 192 of 2002), provides compensation covering the medical and funeral expenses of individuals and their families in the event of illness, disability or death caused by the side effects of pharmaceuticals.

-Another scheme is administered by the Consumer Product Safety Association under the Consumer Products Safety Act (Law No. 31 of 1973).
+A further scheme is administered by the Consumer Product Safety Association under the Consumer Products Safety Act (Law No. 31 of 1973).
 The "SG-Mark" (safe goods mark) is a product certification system.
-The Association prescribes stringent safety standards covering products that could be dangerous and cause injuries or death and only products complying with the safety specifications and requirements of the Association can bear the SG-Mark.
+The Association prescribes stringent safety standards covering products that could be dangerous and cause injuries or death, and only products complying with the safety specifications and requirements of the Association can bear the SG-Mark.
 The consumer compensation scheme operates for the benefit of persons injured by these products.
 Compensation from the Association is capped at 100 million yen per person and depends on the seriousness of the injury and the cause of the accident.